vichandra/CSE-15L-Report/Lab5.md

 ## TA Response:

-Hi, it seems your tester is expecting a value that was never initially there in your array setup.
-Try thinking about how this method goes about reversing this array, specifically, how it is different from ReverseInPlace(), because they're implementation can explain why you are expecting a 0 as the first element in your array, even if it was never part of your array.
+Hi, you're in the right direction. it seems your tester is expecting a value that was never initially there in your array setup.
+Try thinking about how this method goes about reversing this array and what happens to the data in the argument array.
+It may help to notice how it is different from ReverseInPlace(), because they're implementation can explain why you are expecting a 0 as the first element in your array, even if it was never part of your array. (hint: you are using two arrays, how does that affect your implemetnation?)